UltimatePOS

 3. Go to Administrator Backup menu and click on “Create New Backup“.
 A backup will be created & stored in your server or store in the configured server.

-4. You can enable Dropbox or other servers as per the instruction below.
+4. You can enable AWS S3 or other servers as per the instruction below.

 5. Generated backup files contain the following i) Database backup ii) public/uploads folder.